-Let’s say, a student registers for an exam.
-His exam_ID, phone_number, and email ID are unique and can be used as a common key.
+Let us say that a student registers for an exam.
+His exam_ID, phone_number, and email_ID are unique and can be used as a common key.
 The exam_ID will be a unique value and can be used to establish relationships through phone_number or email_ID.

 Data mining is another process where you can witness the use of SQL for data science.
 Data mining involves the analysis and identification of trends or patterns in huge data sets.
 Undoubtedly, organized and structured data sets make the process easier.

 SQL has the ability to return particular records for a specific query.
-Indexing can be done in the case of complex queries to return results faster.
-A number of built-in SQL functions are available, such as listing data in the ascending order, grouping in a certain order, etc., which are very convenient and useful in Data Science.
+Indexing can be done in the case of complex queries to get results faster.
+A number of built-in SQL functions are available such as listing data in ascending order, grouping in a certain order, etc., which are very convenient and useful in data science.

 For any queries that you have on SQL, ask them in Intellipaat’s SQL Community.

 You might think that an Excel sheet can also execute filtering operations on large data sets and fetch results.
 It is, however, not at par with the scale at which SQL can handle data.
 There is no definitive answer to how much you can use SQL for data science.
 This section of the blog will attempt to give you a glimpse into it.